 Thursday, December 19th, 2019

 Cracks in the foundation could be a sign of a cosmetic issue or a serious structural problem beneath your home.
 Depending on their size and extent, you could get water seepage during heavy downpours or unwelcome visitors in the form of crawling insects and pests.
-If you have cracks, it’s good to have a foundation repair professional carry out an inspection so you can know what you’re dealing with.
+If you have cracks, instead of buying into foundation repair myths, it’s good to have a foundation repair professional carry out an inspection so you can know what you’re dealing with.
 You’ll also get to know if there are other foundation problems that need urgent attention.

 Vertical cracks: Cracks of these types run straight up and down the foundation within some degrees of the vertical.
 When they occur, they don’t indicate something is wrong with the home.
 Common causes are concrete curing.
 As concrete hardens, they buckle under tension.
 Many homes will develop these cracks within two to three years after construction.
 Fixing them is as simple as injecting epoxy, which seals the cracks and stops water from seeping through.